-The house should be free from any progressive structural movement likely to lead to collapse or failure of any major part of the building.
-In particular look out for:
+The house should not have any progressive structural movement that could cause any part of the building to fail or collapse.
+In particular, look for:

 - leaning chimney stacks and pots